bigbluemachine/compressor/README.md

 - Reduce space usage of prefix-free coding algorithm
 - Make command-line application
 - Port to C (not C++, because I have an irrational hatred of it)

+Bugs:

+- Does not handle empty files, or files with only 1 unique symbol.